lemra-org/router-companion-android/README.md

 DD-WRT Companion
 ===============

 The overall rationale behind this repository is to provide building blocks for Open-Source mobile apps dedicated to manage various routers with various firmwares.
+I started this project as a means for myself to get started with native apps on most mobile operating systems.

-At this time, we target DD-WRT routers, but the implementation aims at being flexible enough to support other firmwares (Tomato, OpenWRT, ...) and their variants.
+At this time, I am targetting DD-WRT routers, but the implementation aims at being flexible enough to support other firmwares (Tomato, OpenWRT, ...) and their variants.

 This mobile DD-WRT Companion lets you connect to, monitor and manage your DD-WRT routers.
 It requires SSHd to be enabled on the router, and works with both private key and password-based authentication methods.